tarekziade/blog/entries/smwogger.rst

 Conclusion
 ==========

-None for know.
+None for now.
 This is an ongoing experiment.
 But happy to get your feedback on github!